Choose Your Location

 Choose Your Location and Language

 Why are some popular Christian movies not covered by the CVLI License?

 Unfortunately, some producers have elected to go with their own licensing strategies, instead of the blanket coverage that CVLI provides.
 As a legal owner of intellectual property, that is certainly their right.
 Nevertheless, we continue to dialogue with these producers and remain hopeful for eventual coverage agreements.

-But keep in mind: CVLI represents hundreds of producers (including most major studios) and thousands of titles, so we are able to offer the best value by far when it comes to Church Movie licensing.
+But keep in mind: CVLI represents 2,500+ producers (including all the major Hollywood studios) and thousands of titles, so we are able to offer the best value by far when it comes to Church Movie licensing.

 We own the movie, do we still need a license to view or show it in public?

 Yes.
 The location requires a license regardless of who owns the movie.
 While you may own the actual movie, you are only granted the right to view it in a personal, private setting.
 Any public screening requires a license.